nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * View built-in analysis of your client base to better understand your portfolio.

 ### Purpose of this guide
-This guide aims to help new users to be familar with FAST.
-After reading this guide, new users will be more familar with the different features available in FAST.
+This guide aims to help new users to be familiar with FAST.
+After reading this guide, new users will be more familiar with the different features available in FAST.
 This guide also serves as a reminder for existing users to quickly search for specific information if they are unsure of how to use certain features, by clicking on the links, to jump to the section where the information which they are looking for exists.